tiqtiq/WeatherTiq/README.md

 # WeatherTiq

-A description of this package.
+A cross-platform Weather API for Swift.